nkhlgit/Example.Add.Jar.To.Systemd/README.rst

 Example.Add.Jar.To.Systemd
 =======================

-This is Example for a jar file created and added to systemd on Redhat/Centos..
+This is an example for a jar file created for infine while loop; and added to systemd  as service on Redhat/Centos.

 The structure ``LongLivee`` package is like this: ::